wallwriting/data_utils/redshift/random_between_function/README.md

   -min number
   -max number

 random_seed: Written in Python.
-Different seed only if you don't pass a seed, constant seed otherwise.
+Specifying a seed will give a constant value, otherwise a random seed will be selected each invocation.
 3 arguments
   -min number
   -max number
   -seed (optional)
+NOTE: this function is overloaded--one version has three arguments and the other has two.
+If this is undesirable, the function with three arguments can be used by itself, but users will have to pass a literal NULL argument for the seed.